neondatabase/website/content/docs/connect/connectivity-issues.md

 ## Password authentication failed for user

-The following error is often the result of an incorrectly defined connection string or connection details, or the driver you are using does not support Server Name Indication (SNI).
+The following error is often the result of an incorrectly defined connection information, or the driver you are using does not support Server Name Indication (SNI).

 <CodeBlock shouldWrap>